5E7EN/SongWut/asterisk/README.md

     -   Enable verbose logging in `/etc/asterisk/asterisk.conf`
         -   Uncomment the line `;verbose = 0` and set to `verbose = 3`
         -   This ensures we can see call logs in `/var/log/asterisk/full`.
 Disable this if storage is a concern.
-    -   Follow [instructions below](#security-running-asterisk-as-a-non-root-user) to run Asterisk as a non-root user
+-   Follow [instructions below](#security-running-asterisk-as-a-non-root-user) to configure Asterisk to run as a non-root user
     -   Restart asterisk core & reload dialplan
         -   `asterisk -rx "core restart now"`
         -   `asterisk -rx "dialplan reload"`
         -   `asterisk -rx 'logger reload'`
         -   `asterisk -rvvvvv`
         -   `systemctl restart asterisk`
--   Install fail2ban (still in process of setting up and configuring) -
+-   Install fail2ban -
     -   `apt install fail2ban`
     -   Copy files in `/etc/fail2ban` to the server
         In `jail.local`:
         -   Replace `<your-email>` with your email address (for intrusion alerts)
         -   Replace `<server-ip>` with your server's public IP address
         -   Replace `<your-ip>` with your public IP address (for whitelisting)
--   Setup node.js and copy detection scripts -
+-   Set up detection scripts -

+    -   **Switch to `asterisk` user - `su - asterisk`**
-    -   Install nodejs via NVM (v16.20.2 works fine)
+    -   Install nodejs via NVM (v22.12.0, specifically - since we're using absolute path to call `node` in the dailplan)
         -   Download NVM - `wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash`
         -   Enable NVM -
             ```bash